BroncBotz3481/YAGSL-Lib/README.md

 ## Building and editing
 This uses gradle, and uses the same base setup as a standard GradleRIO robot project.
 This means you build with `./gradlew build`, and can install the native toolchain with `./gradlew installRoboRIOToolchain`.
 If you open this project in VS Code with the wpilib extension installed, you will get intellisense set up for both C++ and Java.

+By default, this template builds against the latest WPILib development build.
+To build against the last WPILib tagged release, build with `./gradlew build -PreleaseMode`.